Confronting new research

 - Do you feel that it is impossible to relax without drinking alcohol?

 - Do you have memory lapses or black out making it difficult to work out what you did while drinking?

 - Do you ever have a drink and end up drinking more than you intended?

 If you answered yes to two or more of the questions above, you may be experiencing alcohol misuse or dependency.
 If you think you might be at risk of alcohol misuse, please talk to a trusted friend and a health professional.

 The Banyans Health and Wellness is one place you can reach out to in order to seek help for alcohol misuse or dependency recovery.
-Our health and wellness residence provides a comprehensive, individualized program to assist and equip individuals in their journey towards improved health and wellness.
-For more information and a non-obligatory discussion regarding our residential programs, please do not hesitate to call us on 1300 BANYAN (1300 226 926), email us at email@example.com or submit an online enquiry here.
+Our health and wellness residence provides a comprehensive, individualised program to assist and equip individuals in their journey towards improved health and wellness.
+For more information and a non-obligatory discussion regarding our residential programs, please do not hesitate to call us on 1300 BANYAN (1300 226 926), email us at [email protected] or submit an online enquiry here.

 [i] The Australian Guidelines to Reduce the Health Risks of Alcohol 2009.
 Australian Government: Natural Health and Medical Research Council (NHMRC).